-^{} Resolutions A.494(XII) in respect to SOLAS, A.540(13) in respect to STCW 78, and A.541(13) in respect to MARPOL.
+\ Resolutions A.494(XII) in respect of SOLAS, A.540(13) in respect of STCW 78, and A.541(13) in respect of MARPOL.

-- The PSCO should take the following actions as appropriate when deficiencies are found in relation to the 1969 Tonnage Convention: - .1 if a ship does not hold a valid International Tonnage Certificate (1969), the ship loses all privileges of the 1969 Tonnage Convention, and the flag State should be informed without delay; - .2 if the required remarks and footnote are not included in the relevant certificates on ships to which the interim schemes apply, this deficiency should be notified to the master; and - .3 if the main characteristics of the ship differ from those entered on the International Tonnage Certificate (1969), so as to lead to an increase in the gross tonnage or net tonnage, the flag State should be informed without delay. - 5 The control provisions of article 12 of the 1969 Tonnage Convention do not include the provision for detention of a ship holding a valid International Tonnage Certificate (1969).
+- .3 if the main characteristics of the ship differ from those entered on the International Tonnage Certificate (1969), so as to lead to an increase in the gross tonnage or net tonnage, the flag State should be informed without delay. - 5 The control provisions of article 12 of the 1969 Tonnage Convention do not include the provision for detention of a ship holding a valid International Tonnage Certificate (1969).